- Arts and Design»

 If your hole is off-centered or angled to one side, cut and glue a small piece of dowel to fill the hole.
 Sand the plug smooth, then mark and try drilling the hole again.

-Step 5: Sand and Shape
+Step 5: Sanding and Shaping

 This next step determines the look of your curlew decoy.
 Do you want smooth curves and edges for a stylistic look?
 Do you plan to whittle and carve the decoy for a more realistic appearance?
 The choice is yours, and both options produce great results.
 For this blank, I opted to sand the blank smooth using the drum sanding attachment for my drill press.
 You can use any combination of sandpaper, sanders, wood files or rasps.